-Naval Air Station Whiting Field is completed its transition from the T-34 to the new T-6B in April 2012.
-The installation currently hosts 6 Training Squadrons and 2 Instructor Squadrons, which is comprised of 141 T-6Bs and about 120 TH-57s.
-The installation is composed of two separate primary airfields and uses 13 Outlying Landing Fields to support both primary and intermediate flight training.
-Naval Air Station Whiting Field is the busiest air station in the world, accounting for nearly 1.5 million annual flight operations including primary flight training of over 1,200 students.
+Naval Air Station Whiting Field completed its transition from the T-34 to the T-6B "Texan" in April 2012.
+The installation currently hosts 6 Training Squadrons and 2 Instructor Squadrons, comprised of 143 T-6Bs and about 113 TH-57s.
+The installation is composed of two separate primary airfields and uses 12 Outlying Landing Fields to support both primary and intermediate flight training.
+Naval Air Station Whiting Field is the busiest air station in the world, accounting for nearly one million annual flight operations including primary flight training of approximately 1,200 students.